timescale/docs.timescale.com-content/api.md

 SELECT attach_tablespace('disk2', 'conditions', if_not_attached => true);
  ```

->vvv The management of tablespaces on hypertables is currently an
+>:WARNING: The management of tablespaces on hypertables is currently an
 experimental feature.

 ---